NHSDigital/communications-manager-api/docs/proxies.md

 ## Target definition

-The target definition contains configuration thats specific for calling the backend communications manager API service.
+The target definition contains configuration thats specific for calling the backend nhs notify API service.

 This configuration is called via the proxy definition as part of the request routing configuration.